Penta-Game/pentagraph/README.md

 ### Contributing and CI

 There are 2 github actions workflows.
 The [`Python Packge`](https://github.com/Penta-Game/pentagraph/actions?query=workflow%3A%22Python+package%22) workflow is called on each push & merged pull request.
 This workflow runs test against the new version (`pytest tests/`) and checks if files in `pentagraph/` could be formatted with black.
 If either files could be formatted, the tests fail or the requirements are broken, the run fails.
 For black errors `format.py` can recursively execute black against all files in `pentagraph/` (you need to install black before using this).
+As an alternative `python -m black . --target-version py38` would be an appropriate direct call.

 The other workflow releases a new pip package on each github release.
 This release oriented workflow takes advantage of twine and github repository specific secrets.
 When this workflow crashes with authentication related errors contact [Cobalt](https://cobalt.rocks).